Britons told to shop around for energy

-LONDON Households struggling to pay rising fuel bills should change supplier, check their tariffs, or insulate their homes to try to save money, energy secretary Chris Huhne said after ministers met the "Big Six" energy companies for talks.
+LONDON British households struggling to pay rising fuel bills should change supplier, check their tariffs, or insulate their homes to try to save money, energy secretary Chris Huhne said after ministers met the "Big Six" energy companies for talks.

 Huhne said Monday's meeting was "encouraging" and denied suggestions that, without an actual fuel price cut, the outcome would do little to help fuel consumers.

 "This is not small beer," he told reporters.
-"On an average dual fuel bill of about 1,300 pounds, by switching you can actually get about 200 pounds off your energy bill."
+"On an average dual fuel bill of about 1,300 pounds ($2,050), by switching you can actually get about 200 pounds off your energy bill."

 More competition, greater transparency in the wholesale energy market and consumers shopping around would combine to drive down energy costs, he said.